Conversation with Nicodemus, 1-22

 “You should not be surprised…” – ‘For when we consider the holiness of God, the depravity of our nature, and the happiness set before us, we shall not think it strange that so much stress is laid upon this’ (M.Henry).

-“You must be born again” – ‘At a time when religion is again generally in vogue, with ancient world faiths experiencing some resurgence, and new brands such as the New Age appearing on the market, the idea that religion cannot save is as startling to our ears today as it was to the ears of religious Nicodemus.’
+“You must be born again” – The new birth is not optional, but imperative.
+‘At a time when religion is again generally in vogue, with ancient world faiths experiencing some resurgence, and new brands such as the New Age appearing on the market, the idea that religion cannot save is as startling to our ears today as it was to the ears of religious Nicodemus.’
 (Milne, p79)

 ‘The wind blows…so it is’ – ‘Wind’ (Gk ‘pneuma‘) can mean either wind or spirit (similarly in Hebrew, Latin, and Syriac).
 ‘Blows’ (Gk ‘pnei‘) is always used of the wind.
 ‘Sound’ (Gk ‘phone‘) can also mean ‘voice’.
 So, this phrase can be taken either way, as referring to the wind (which may at that moment have swept through the narrow Jerusalem streets) or to the Spirit.
 The ambiguity is probably intentional, although the concluding reference in this verse to ‘the Spirit’ is direct.